-Each of the fourteen objects on this list has its own page itemizing what it is, why it’s interesting to observe, the minimum size telescope that might needed to see it, and the criteria for a successful observation.
+Each of the objects on this list has its own page itemizing what it is, why it’s interesting to observe, and the criteria for a successful observation.
 Also included are the constellation of each object, coordinates, and a photo showing what the object looks like – all you have to do is find, observe, and record your observations.
-I hope you enjoy the challenge!
+I hope you enjoy the challenge.

 Stretch your skill and imagination – see something new, something unimaginably old, something unexpected